solana-labs/solana-web3.js/packages/library/README.md

 One of the most crucial aspects of any subscription API is managing potential missed messages.
 Missing messages, such as account state updates, could be catastrophic for an application.
 That’s why the new library provides native support for recovering missed messages using the `AsyncIterator`.

 When a connection fails unexpectedly, any messages you miss while disconnected can result in your UI falling behind or becoming corrupt.
-Because subscription failure is now made explicit in the new API, you can implement ‘catch up’ logic after re-estabilshing the subscription.
+Because subscription failure is now made explicit in the new API, you can implement ‘catch up’ logic after re-establishing the subscription.

 Here’s an example of such logic: